On the Euclidean duals of the cyclic codes generated via cyclotomic polynomials: Introduction

 \section{Introduction}

-Linear codes have a fundamental role in algebraic coding theory due to their rich algebraic structure, which simplifies computational complexities.
-Cyclic codes, a subclass of linear codes introduced by Prange \cite{prange1957cyclic}, are closed under cyclic shifts.
-As a result, they offer richer algebraic structures and faster encoding and decoding algorithms.
-Cyclic codes are heavily used in consumer electronics, digital storage, and data transmission.
-Algebraically, a cyclic code of length $n$ can be represented as an ideal of the quotient ring $\mathbb{F}_q[x]/\langle x^n-1\rangle$ generated by a factor of $x^n-1.$ If $d$ divides $n,$ then the $d$th cyclotomic polynomial $Q_d(x)$ divides $x^n-1$ in $\mathbb{F}_q[x].$ Therefore, it is natural to study the minimum distance of the cyclic code generated by cyclotomic polynomials.
-We denote the cyclic code generated by the $n$th cyclotomic polynomial over $\mathbb{F}_q$ by $\mathcal{C}_n$ and the code generated by $Q_n(x)Q_1(x)$ over $\mathbb{F}_q$ by $\mathcal{C}_{n,1}$.
+Linear codes play a central role in algebraic coding theory owing to their rich algebraic structure, which facilitates efficient computation.
+Cyclic codes, a prominent subclass introduced by Prange \cite{prange1957cyclic}, are invariant under cyclic shifts, endowing them with additional algebraic structure and enabling efficient encoding and decoding procedures.
+Consequently, cyclic codes find widespread applications in consumer electronics, digital storage, and data transmission systems.
+From an algebraic perspective, a cyclic code of length $n$ over $\mathbb{F}_q$ can be identified with an ideal of the quotient ring $\mathbb{F}_q[x]/\langle x^n - 1 \rangle$, generated by a divisor of $x^n - 1$.
+In particular, if $d \mid n$, then the $d$-th cyclotomic polynomial $Q_d(x)$ divides $x^n - 1$ in $\mathbb{F}_q[x]$, which naturally motivates the study of cyclic codes generated by cyclotomic polynomials.
+We denote by $\mathcal{C}_n$ the cyclic code generated by the $n$-th cyclotomic polynomial over $\mathbb{F}_q$, and by $\mathcal{C}_{n,1}$ the code generated by $Q_n(x)Q_1(x)$ over $\mathbb{F}_q$.

+Determining the minimum distance of a code is fundamental for assessing its error-correcting capability.
+However, computing the exact minimum distance of a linear code is, in general, NP-hard \cite{Dumer_distance_hard}, even for structured families such as cyclic codes.
+Consequently, estimating the minimum distance of cyclic codes remains a classical and important problem in coding theory.
+Several lower bounds have been developed for this purpose, including the Bose--Chaudhuri--Hocquenghem (BCH), Hartmann--Tzeng (HT), Roos, and shift bounds (see \cite{bose1960class, van2003minimum, roos2003new, hartmann1972generalizations}).
+In \cite{BHAGAT2025}, the minimum distances of the cyclic codes $\mathcal{C}_n$ and $\mathcal{C}_{n,1}$ were determined as functions of their length $n$, and it was conjectured that the minimum distances of their Euclidean duals also depend only on $n$, specifically, $2^{\omega(n)}$.
+This conjecture was verified when $n$ has at most two distinct prime factors.
+In the present work, we resolve this conjecture in full generality.

-A linear complementary dual (LCD) code is a linear code whose intersection with its dual is zero.
-Such codes are used in data storage and cryptography.
-In \cite{Carlet}, Carlet and Guilley showed that LCD codes help secure communication against side-channel and fault injection attacks.
+A linear complementary dual (LCD) code is a linear code whose intersection with its dual is trivial.
+Such codes have important applications in data storage and cryptography.
+In \cite{Carlet}, Carlet and Guilley demonstrated that LCD codes provide effective countermeasures against side-channel and fault injection attacks.
+The code families $\mathcal{C}_n$ and $\mathcal{C}_{n,1}$ are both LCD.